RUCAIBox/TextBox/asset/basic_training.md

 ### config files

-You can also modify configurations in the local files:
+You can also modify configurations through the local files:
 ```bash
 python run_textbox.py ... --config_files <config-file-one> <config-file-two>
 ```